MicrosoftDocs/security/operations/respond-incident.md

 In this diagram:

-- Insights from signals across your entire organization feed into Microsoft 365 Defender and Microsoft Defender for Cloud.
+- Insights from signals across your entire organization feed into Microsoft Defender XDR and Microsoft Defender for Cloud.
-- Microsoft 365 Defender and Microsoft Defender for Cloud send SIEM log data through a series of Microsoft Sentinel connectors.
+- Microsoft Defender XDR and Microsoft Defender for Cloud send SIEM log data through a series of Microsoft Sentinel connectors.
 - SecOps teams can then analyze and respond to threats.
 - Microsoft Sentinel provides support for multi-cloud environments and integrates with third-party apps and partners.